-4.4.5 Delivering the level of housing set out in policy H1 will mean that there is a shortfall of 644 dwellings when considered against Reading's need.
+- 4.4.5 The Local Plan includes a Housing Trajectory at Appendix 1, which sets out how the housing requirement in policy H1 is expected to be met over the plan period, including forecast completions for each year.
+The Housing Trajectory will be kept up to date and a revised version published each December in the Council's Annual Monitoring Report (AMR).
+The AMR will also include an up-to-date assessment of the five-year housing land supply, a requirement of national policy.
+This will highlight any issues with the delivery of new homes, and whether there is any need to address issues through measures such as a plan review or through discussions with other authorities under the duty to co-operate. - 4.4.6 Delivering the level of housing set out in policy H1 will mean that there is a shortfall of 230 dwellings when considered against Reading's need.
 This will need to be accommodated elsewhere within the Western Berkshire Housing Market Area.
-The other three authorities within the HMA recognise that there will be issues with Reading's ability to accommodate its need within its own boundaries, and this issue is set out within the West of Berkshire Spatial Planning Framework to which the four authorities have signed up73.
+The other three authorities within the HMA recognise that there will be issues with Reading's ability to accommodate its need within its own boundaries, and this issue is set out within the West of Berkshire Spatial Planning Framework to which the four authorities have signed up75.
 There will be continuing dialogue on this matter between the affected authorities which will inform local plans.
 Where agreement is reached, it will be for individual authorities' Local Plans to specify where development will be located.